FWeidhas/hooked/README.md

 - Create a new fishing spot by marking it on the map.
 - Upload a photo of the location to share its beauty with others.
 - List the types of fish that can be caught at the spot.

-### 👥 Add Friends

-- Add a new friend via their email.

 ### 🏞️ Create Trips